Cryptocurrencies, often referred to as virtual currencies or tokens, are quite different from typical currencies such as dollars or euros.

 - Unscrupulous Promotors: The SEC famously fined Floyd Mayweather and DJ Khaled for failing to disclose payments they received for promoting investments in Initial Coin Offerings (ICOs).

-Thankfully, regulators have taken notice and are beginning to find their feet in enforcing the law in this new arena.
 The SEC, CFTC, and IRS all assert regulatory control over cryptocurrency under certain circumstances.
 For the SEC, a given cryptocurrency must qualify as a security, or the “investment of money in a common enterprise with a reasonable expectation of profits to be derived from the entrepreneurial or managerial efforts of others.”
 The SEC developed its application of this test to cryptocurrency in its now-famous report on The DAO, a German crypto ecosystem.

 The CFTC also has authority to regulate crypto as a commodity in accordance with the Commodity Exchange Act.
 The CFTC has recently stated that crypto enforcement is a top priority because of its high risks for investor fraud.

 The IRS has also taken the position that cryptocurrency investments are assets that should be treated like any other for tax purposes, permitting it to tax returns on crypto investments.
 And through its Criminal Investigations Division, the IRS can pursue money-laundering crimes committed with cryptocurrency.
 Enforcement efforts by the SEC, CFTC, and IRS can also extend internationally to schemes that have violated U.S. laws.